dinamos-dte/documentation/README.md

-# IMQCAM Documentation
+# DINAMOS Documentation

-This public repository contains a [JupyterBook](https://jupyterbook.org/) for the IMQCAM Data Management platform.
+This public repository contains a [JupyterBook](https://jupyterbook.org/) for the DINAMOS Data Management and Digital Twin Environment (DTE)platform.
 It is automatically built into a Docker image using a GitHub Actions workflow.
-The image is pushed to a public DockerHub repository, deployed onto the IMQCAM K8s cluster with Keel.sh, and made available at https://docs.imqcam.org.
+The image is pushed to a public DockerHub repository, deployed onto the DINAMOS K8s cluster with Keel.sh, and made available at https://docs.dinamos-dte.org.
 New commits made to the main branch will regenerate the live documentation.

 To create a new compatible conda environment:
 ```
-conda create -n imqcam_docs python=3.10
+conda create -n dinamos_docs python=3.10
-conda activate imqcam_docs
+conda activate dinamos_docs
 pip install -r requirements.txt
 ```